Albert De Vleeschauwer: Second World War

 In his capacity as Minister for the Colonies and as Administrator-general of the Belgian Congo, he placed the entire production of all raw materials at the disposition of Great Britain in the war against Nazi Germany.

 While accepting, Churchill expressed the wish to see the official Belgian government established in London.
 De Vleeschauwer promised to do the utmost and left London on 16 July and returned to Estoril, Portugal.
 Poor communications and French interference caused considerable delay, and only on August 2 did de Vleeschauwer manage to meet Hubert Pierlot, Paul-Henri Spaak and Camille Gutt on the French–Spanish border at the Col du Perthus.
 He succeeded in persuading Pierlot and Spaak.
 Gutt, already intending to leave and already with the required visa, accompanied de Vleeschauwer back to London, where they arrived on 8 August.
 Pierlot and Spaak returned to Vichy to convince their colleagues to resign.
 After succeeding at a last cabinet meeting (25 August), the two ministers left France on 27 August.
 They reached London on 22 October after escaping from their confinement in Barcelona.
 On 31 October, the four ministers held their first cabinet meeting in London.

 De Vleeschauwer traveled to the Congo in December 1940, returning in March 1941.
 At this time the decision was made to commit Congolese troops to the British campaign against the Italians in Abyssinia.
 These troops left Congo for Sudan in March, from where they entered Abyssinia and took the towns of Asosa and Saïo in May.
 A medical unit also participated in the Madagascan landings and fighting in Burma.
 In May 1942 De Vleeschauwer made a second trip to Congo.
-The American government started its Manhattan project also in 1942 and conducted negotiations concerning the supply of uranium from the main Congolese mining company Union Minière du Haut Katanga.
+The American government also started its Manhattan Project in 1942 and conducted negotiations concerning the supply of uranium from the main Congolese mining company Union Minière du Haut Katanga.
 These were only finalized on the day the Belgian government returned to Brussels on 8 September 1944.